 Arms Act

-Legal Framework of Arms Act in India
+Legal Framework of the Arms Act in India

-- The Arms Act, 1959 is a law in India that regulates the possession, acquisition, and use of firearms and ammunition.
+- The Arms Act, 1959, is a law in India that regulates the possession, acquisition, and use of firearms and ammunition.
 It replaced the Indian Arms Act, 1878, which was enacted during British rule and imposed more stringent controls.

 - Procedures for issuing, renewing, and revoking firearms licenses.